Splitting Up? How To Tell The Kids

 Wherever you’re at, we are here to help.
 We want to help you develop the vital resilience you need to create a positive approach to what might otherwise be a traumatic chapter.
 Our content is intentionally practical to make things easier for you and your children during this transition.

 A Modern Parents’ Guide to Raising Children in an Era of Entitlement

 Our book is a collection of scientific research, experience from our psychology couch, and feedback from our workshop and lecture participants.

-In our combined 35 years of experience, parents have been on their knees asking us: ‘How do I get my child to say thank you and mean it?’, ‘My child is spoiled – how do I fix it?’, ‘How do I keep my child from acting so selfish and self-centered?’.
-In this book we answer these questions and address a hands-on way to rework the family atmosphere and to create a lasting positive change for parents, their children and subsequent generations.
+In this book, we answer questions like, ‘How do I get my child to say thank you and mean it?’ and ‘My child is spoiled – how do I fix it?’.
+We address a hands-on way to rework the family atmosphere and to create a lasting positive change for parents, children, and subsequent generations.

 Our kid-centric book covers divorce strategies, tips, and support to help you and your children thrive before, during, and after divorce.

 Happy Kids, Happier Divorces helps you establish a home environment for your kids that boosts their happiness and mental health and creates a foundation for their success, as well as guidance around how to handle challenging conversations.